WJ-NTU-Projects/CZ3004-Multidisciplinary-Design-Project/README.md

 | IntelliJ IDEA  | 2019.3.3            |
 | JDK            | 8 ONLY              |

-If not using IDEA, Gradle plugin and external libraries may need to be configured separately.
-All libraries are available on Maven Central.

 ### External Libraries (If not using IDEA)
 * [TornadoFX - Lightweight JavaFX Framework for Kotlin](https://github.com/edvin/tornadofx)
 * [Gradle Shadow - For building a fat JAR (optional)](https://github.com/johnrengelman/shadow)